XunGong123/XunGong123.github.io/_pages/about.md

   - /about.html
 ---

-As a junior undergraduate from [Harbin Institute of Technology, Shenzhen](http://en.hitsz.edu.cn/) majoring in Automation now, I will obtain the Bachelor's degree of Engineering in July 2025 as scheduled.
+As a junior undergraduate from [Harbin Institute of Technology, Shenzhen](http://en.hitsz.edu.cn/) majoring in Automation now, I will obtain Bachelor's degree of Engineering in July 2025 as scheduled.
 On the other hand, my research interest lies in RF/Analog Circuits and Systems Design.

 Now, I am doing research at [MUSIC Lab](https://music-sustech.github.io/) of Southern University of Science and Technology advised by [Prof. Xiaoguang (Leo)Liu](https://faculty.sustech.edu.cn/?tagid=liuxg&iscss=1&snapid=1&orderby=date&go=1) engaging in RF circuits design.